bossoj/Common.DAL/README.md

 Common Data Access Layer
 ==========

-Generic interface and implementation of the DAL (repository pattern, unit of work pattern) in C# .NET
+Generic interface and implementation (Entity Framework) of the DAL (repository pattern, unit of work pattern) in C# .NET

 Installation